Patient Falls: Zero Tolerance

 Unintentional falls are the leading cause of non-fatal injuries for all age groups over the age of 24 years.
 It is the second leading cause of injury in the age group 10-23 years and costs more than $50 million annually (WHO, 2018)

-Even though research cannot determine a causal relationship between risk-factors and related injuries, research does support the use of risk-assessment.
-Fall-risk assessment is an essential component to a comprehensive fall reduction and prevention program.
-The purpose of a fall-risk assessment is to identify a patient’s intrinsic risk for falling, minimize risk-factors, and ultimately avoid falls and injuries.
-Ideally, a comprehensive fall risk assessment should be completed on admission, when transferred to a new unit, or when level of care changes, if a change in condition occurs, and after a fall.
+Even though research cannot determine a causal relationship between risk factors and related injuries, research does support the use of risk assessment.
+Fall-risk assessment is an essential component of a comprehensive fall reduction and prevention program.
+The purpose of a fall-risk assessment is to identify a patient’s intrinsic risk for falling, minimize risk factors, and ultimately avoid falls and injuries.
+Ideally, a comprehensive fall risk assessment should be completed upon admission, when transferred to a new unit, or when the level of care changes, if a change in condition occurs, and after a fall.

-Use of a reliable and valid tool for fall risk assessment is essential.
-It is important to note that risk assessment tools do not replace nursing judgement, nor does any one tool contain the specifics to identify every instance when a fall may take place.
+The use of a reliable and valid tool for fall risk assessment is essential.
+It is important to note that risk assessment tools do not replace nursing judgment, nor does any one tool contain the specifics to identify every instance when a fall may take place.
 Do not use the score alone, but tailor the patient’s care plan to the individual risk factors.

-To learn more regarding establishing and maintaining a successful fall prevention program, look for the new RN.com module: Fall Prevention Strategies coming soon.
-Until then, you can find more information in RN.com's CE course Hourly Rounding & Fall Prevention: A Winning Strategy.
+To learn more about establishing and maintaining a successful fall prevention program, look for the new RN.com module: Fall Prevention Strategies or Hourly Rounding & Fall Prevention: A Winning Strategy.